s4178jm/project-porfolio-site/project-worksheet.md

 #### MVP (examples)

-- Pull data using google json api
+- navigation to the page when clicking on the nav bar
-- Render data on page
+- scolling home page
-- Allow user to choose favorites
+- project list
-- Save their choices in firebase
+- style of css

 #### PostMVP